tractoai/tractorun/docs/options.md

 Specify a sidecar in JSON format.

 The `sidecar` option in `tractorun` is conceptually similar to the [sidecar container](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/) in k8s.
-It allows set up extra processes that run next to the main processes on each node in the same environment.
+It allows to set up extra processes that run next to the main processes on each node in the same environment.
 Use cases:

 * A sidecar can send logs to systems like Victoria Metrics for monitoring.
 * A sidecar can run tensorproxy for jax-based trainings.